 The NHS 'safety thermometer' is undertaken on a monthly basis in inpatient areas.
-It provides the trust with a rate of harm-free care provided to patients and includes the assessment of patients for VTE risk on admission and after 24 hours following admission.
-It also takes into account whether any prescribed prophylaxis medications were administered.
+It provides the trust with a rate

 We continuously strive to minimise VTE as one of the most common causes of largely preventable post-operative morbidity and mortality.